Beth Bogdon

 Recorded Practices

-These recorded practices are a quiet invitation — to slow down, listen inward, and come into contact with what is already here.
+A quiet invitation — to slow down, listen inward, and come into contact with what is already here.

-The practices draw on embodied imagination, quiet reflection, and sometimes journaling or drawing.
-Not to analyze or solve experience, but to remain close to what is alive.
+Each practice includes guided embodied listening and time for integration.
+The practices draw on embodied imagination, quiet reflection, and sometimes journaling or drawing — not to analyze experience, but to remain close to what is alive.

 The Practices